tsouza/rxjava-promises-aplus/README.md

 There is no official release (yet) of the library.
 You'll need to build it first.

-First, add the core module to your project.
+After building and installing in local repository, add the core module to your project.

 Example for Maven:
 ```xml